Generic selectors

 • Color: Dark brown when fully grown

-The Gopher tortoise is a burrowing reptile from North America that spends most of its time underground.
-This herbivorous species feeds mainly on grasses, although it needs a balanced diet of various plants to stay healthy.
-It is illegal to keep this protected species in most states, although permits may be granted in Florida under certain conditions.
+The gopher tortoise is a burrowing reptile from North America that spends most of its time underground.
+It feeds mainly on grasses and needs a varied plant-based diet to stay healthy.
+It’s illegal to keep this protected species in most states, although permits may be granted in Florida under specific conditions.

 18. Hingeback